rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 * Reduced the app to three global variables by using modules
   * This reduces chances of bugs and naming conflicts
-* Used a class to encapsulate all `item`-based operations
-  * Includes validation on the object (require name to exist), preventing unnamed items at all other layers of the app
-  * All item modifications happen using item methods for maintainable code
-* Simplified the main `shoppingList` module by separating out store-related functions from event handler functions
+* Grouped logical functions to their namespaces by separating store-related functions from templating and event handler functions